Japanese Netflix Shows You Can Watch With English Subtitles

 大豆田とわ子と三人の元夫 Omameda Towako and Her Three Ex-husbands

 Life seems good for Omameda Towako.
 The 40-year-old single mom has started her new role as president of the construction company Shirokuma Housing and her relationship at home with her teenage daughter is going well.
 There’s just one problem.
 Well, three.
-Each of her troublemaking ex-husbands are still entangled in her life.
+Each of her troublemaking ex-husbands is still entangled in her life.
 Inevitably, a series of awkward moments and classic rom-com situations ensue.
 This reverse-harem series is written with wit and is a relaxing, lighthearted show to switch on when you don’t need something heavy.

 If you’re into Japanese music, watch out for the ending songs.
 Each episode’s credits are accompanied by beats by STUTS, joined by different rappers such as KID FRESINO, NENE, BIM and so on.